csem/NeurIO/README.md

 </div>

 # Welcome to NeurIO!
-[NeurIO](https://www.neurio.org/) is an end-to-end open source platform for benchmarking embedded machine learning.
+[NeurIO](https://www.neurio.org/) is an end-to-end open source Python library for benchmarking embedded machine learning.
 It a comprehensive and flexible tool for deploying neural networks on embedded devices, that lets researchers push the state-of-the-art in low-power ML and developers easily build and